coronasafe/care-eks-docs/DeployEKS.md

  After making the necessary changes you can apply the configurations to your cluster using `kubectl apply -f <manifest_file>`.
 You can also apply entire directories as `kubectl apply -f backend/`, `kubectl apply -f frontend/` etc.

+Applying nginx/service.yml will automatically create a Load Balancer in AWS.
+Head over to the AWS EC2 console and go to the Load Balancers subsection.
+Click on the create load balancer to get the DNS name.
+Now go to your domain registrar and and map your domain to this DNS name by creating an ALIAS type A record.
+Wait for a few minutes for the changes to be reflected.
 The Care Network should now be running at your domain URL.